-7.8 Department of Corrections, Department of Social and Health Services, Department of Children, Youth, and Families, and Department of Veterans Affairs Institutions - Overtime-eligible shift employees employed at a Department of Corrections Work Release Facility, or at an institution within the Department of Social and Health Services, or within the Department of Children, Youth, and Families, or the Department of Veterans Affairs
+7.8 Department of Corrections, Department of Social and Health Services, Department of Children, Youth, and Families, and Department of Veterans Affairs Institutions - Overtime-eligible shift employees employed at Department of Corrections Re-entry Centers, or at an institution within the Department of Social and Health Services, or within an institution or community facility at the Department of Children, Youth, and Families, or the Department of Veterans Affairs.

 When involuntary overtime is required, it will be assigned to employees on duty in inverse order of seniority, provided the employee has the skills and abilities required of the positions.
 The inverse order will be re-established when the list has been exhausted, i.e. the employee with the greatest seniority has worked their required overtime.
+The updated inverse order list for involuntary overtime shall be provided at least once each day and posted on each facility's on-line portal or an easily accessible location.

-- A. An employee who volunteers and works an overtime shift prior to an involuntary overtime assignment will have their name removed from the overtime rotation for that cycle. - B. An employee may be excused from an involuntary overtime assignment twice per quarter. - C. An employee will not be required to work an involuntary overtime after working a regular shift prior to an approved vacation leave day. - D. Once confirmed, an employee who is required to work an involuntary overtime will be notified as soon as possible.
+- A. An employee who volunteers and works an overtime shift prior to an involuntary overtime assignment will have their name removed from the overtime rotation for that cycle. - B. An employee may be excused from an involuntary overtime assignment one (1) time per month.
+An excuse from involuntary overtime is for the following shift regardless if the involuntary overtime list has been re-established. - C. An employee will not be required to work an involuntary overtime after working a regular shift prior to an approved vacation leave day. - D. Once confirmed, an employee who is required to work an involuntary overtime will be notified as soon as possible. - E. The employer will not require any individual employee to work more than two (2) consecutive days of involuntary overtime unless emergent conditions exist as determined by the Appointing Authority or designee.
+A day of overtime will be considered four (4) hours or more.